Small Business HQ

 The most demanding challenges in CRM implementation aren’t related to the technological aspect; instead, they are related to people.

-Even if you don’t have expertise in CRM technologies, your software vendors can help you with that.
+Even if you don’t have expertise in CRM technologies, the right CRM solution provider can help you with that.

 But convincing your people to start using a new system for customer relationship management can be challenging for many organizations, especially where non-tech-savvy workers are in the majority.